natkalia/protect-eyes-kodilla-20.4/README.md

-# Protect your eyes :eyes: :eyeglasses:
+# :eyes: Protect your eyes :eyeglasses:

 Simple Electron desktop app to protect eyes built as exercise for Web Developer Bootcamp in Kodilla (Module 20.4).

 # Screens

 Coming soon.

+# To run

+* Download or clone project to local folder.
+* Run `yarn start` in your console.

 # TODO's